-The length of the interview will be shaped by your child - by their focus and attention, their pacing, and how much they have to say.
-Most interviews last approximately 45 - 60 minutes.
+The length of the interview will be shaped by your child - by their attention span, their pacing, and how much they have to say.
+Most interviews last approximately 30 - 45 minutes.
+After the interview the detective can tell you in general terms what was learned and can answer your questions about the investigation.